Non-Product-Form Networks

 - Return type:

-Merge traffic streams with class switching probabilities.
+Merge MMAP traffic flows with class switching.

 - Parameters: